KC Kosher BBQ Competition Rules & Regulations 2017

 4 20×24 disposable cutting boards (provided by Stark Cutting Boards, they are awesome!!)

 If you need more foil pans you must buy them and bring brand new.

 Please bring a NEW box or boxes of plastic protective food handling gloves.
 If you forget we will sell you a box for $1,000 !
 Kidding, but please bring your own new box!!

 Kitchen shears, whisks, pots, plastic gloves, scale, spice grinder, blender, aluminum foil, plastic wrap, storage cups and other utensils will be available on the community table.

 Teams need to bring their own wood and or Charcoal, the only kosher rule is that you cannot use wood with additional flavor added, key word is added, for example cherry wood is the variety of wood not a flavor so it’s ok, however wine barrel wood is added flavor so a NO-GO.

 If you want to buy brand new utensils to use you can do so but they need to be in the original unopened packaging and turned in to me before the cooks meeting on the 18th.

 Tents, tables, chairs and smokers will be set up outside on Saturday evening.
 Each booth will be allocated a tent, the smokers, a table and chairs.
 Please be considerate of your BBQ neighbors and do not remove any smokers or tables from their booth areas.

-When setting up any booths, do not stake anything into the parking lot asphalt.
+When setting up any booths, do not stake anything into the pool area concrete.
 You may use bricks or concrete blocks to secure your booth.
 At the end of the BBQ, please clean off your tables and surrounding areas.
 Toss all disposable items in the dumpster and charcoal in the coal bin.
 Please put all the utensils in your plastic bin and leave it in your booth we will pick them up.

 Please bring a banner or a sign with your team name so the public will know who you are.